• Home

 That means you will go through each exercise below two or three times in a row.
 This will take longer than 10 minutes.
 You can also switch between the beginner glute workout and other workouts for your abs, arms, and so on throughout the week.

 Note the workout you will complete and the day you plan to do it, set a rest day, and keep count of your sets and reps so you can track improvement.
-It’s very motivating to see how you go from holding a plank for 20 seconds to holding a plank for one minute!

 10-Minute Beginner Glute Workout